spcnvdr/redact/README.md

 **What Redact does not do**

-Note that while this program modifies the current log files to remove all traces of a given username/host it does NOT modify old caches of those log files.
+Note that while this program modifies the current log files to remove some or all traces of a given username/host it does NOT modify old caches of those log files.
 For example, this program does not and cannot wipe gzipped backups of old log files created by logrotate.
 Also, there maybe multiple log files because old copies are renamed in the format LOGNAME.1 and these files